opendocsg/slw-judgments-backfill/2003_SGHC_1/report.md

 70     I have already stated that when Elis signed the form to open the ‘i’ account, the Rules were part of that form.
 In my view, Elis was bound by the Rules henceforth.

-71     In _Stephan Machinery Singapore Pte Ltd v Oversea-Chinese Banking Corporation Ltd_ [2000] 2 SLR 191, the customer was a company.
+71     In _Stephan Machinery Singapore Pte Ltd v Oversea-Chinese Banking Corporation Ltd_ <span class="citation">[2000] 2 SLR 191</span>, the customer was a company.
 The account opening form was signed by its managing director Mr Reeg and another director Mr Lim Tiong Beng.
 That form had a similar declaration as the one before me.
 That form said,

  ‘I/We have received and read a copy of the Bank’s Terms and Conditions relating to the Account(s) and I/We jointly and severally agree to abide by and be bound by them and any amendments, alterations and additions thereto as may from time to time be made ....’